Is the Autobahn Safer Than U.S. Highways?

 Revered as functional and safe, Germany’s Autobahn is one of the most well-known highway systems in the world.
 Spanning the entire country, it’s inspired highways and roadways all over the world.
 The Autobahn is a testament to engineering, government policy, and community.
 But what makes it so safe?
 And how does it stack up against the U.S. highways?

-Is the Autobahn safest?
+Is the Autobahn safer than American highways?

 Research by the Federal Highway Research Institute states that the Autobahn experiences fewer vehicle-related fatalities than the U.S. This means this German highway experiences fewer deaths per billion miles traveled than American highways.

-What makes the Autobahn so safe
+What makes the Autobahn so safe?

 Receiving a driver’s license involves strict guidelines in Germany.
 This ensures that only the most disciplined people can drive on the roads.
 According to Business Insider, getting your driving license in Germany can take up to six months to complete and cost more than $2000.

 Germany also takes road maintenance very seriously and focuses on building high-quality roads.
 For better driving in winter conditions, the Autobahn is made with multiple layers of a freeze-resistant concrete mix.
-The roads within the Autobahn system are inspected regularly for damage, with entire areas being replaced when necessary.
+The roads within the highway system are inspected regularly for damage, with entire areas being replaced when necessary.

-Individual vehicles must undergo extensive inspections to ensure safety.
+Moreover, personal vehicles must undergo extensive inspections to ensure safety.
 Unlike other areas of the world, certain traffic violations like tailgating and disregarding the “left lane is for passing only” rule are heavily regulated and fined.